mycarta/Data-science-tools-petroleum-exploration-and-production/README.md

 ## Data science tools for petroleum exploration and production

-This repo is a Python and R extention of the work from two Python notebooks in the [Predict repository](https://github.com/mycarta/predict) (_some of the code may be obsolete_):
+This repo is a Python and R extention of the work from two Python notebooks in the [Predict repository](https://github.com/mycarta/predict) (_some of the code in those notebooks may be obsolete, but they are still a good read_):

 - [Geoscience ML notebook 2](https://github.com/mycarta/predict/blob/master/Geoscience_ML_notebook_2.ipynb)